Learn what causes pink eye, see pink eye pictures and get tips on how to both prevent and cure conjunctivitis.

 The Rocky Horror show of pink eye pictures can be seen on this red eye page and is enough to make you feel ill as you can see from the picture opposite.

-As you might imagine, prevention is far better than trying to treat a pink eye problem, but if you are unlucky enough, to get an eye infection, possible treatments are:
+As you might imagine, prevention is far better than trying to treat a pink eye problem, but, having learned what causes pink eye, if you are unlucky enough, to get an eye infection, possible treatments are:

 Eyedrops - best for bacterial infections.